foundations-fall-2016/session5/readme.md

 </picture>
 ```

 `srcset` defines the set of images we will allow the browser to choose between, and what size each image is.

+It consists of:

-1. Am image filename
+1. Am image path / filename
 1. A space
-1. The image's inherent width in pixels using a `w` unit (not `px`).
-This is the image's real size.
+1. The image's inherent width (real size) in pixels using a `w` unit (not `px`).

 `sizes` defines a set of media conditions (e.g. screen widths) and indicates what image size would be best to choose, when certain media conditions are true.
 In this case, before each comma we write: